nealfennimore/secure-nix/README.md

 - Installed [AIDE](./modules/environment/default.nix) (:warning: not configured or on PATH)
 - Installed [acct](./modules/environment/default.nix)

+## Hardening Score

+With Lynis and this [base config](./test/flake.nix), the machine has a hardening score of 79/100.

 ## System Requirements

 Suggested 3GB of memory when using ClamAV, otherwise disable like so: